Hola! Bonjour! 你好

 There’s no better way to broaden your worldview and gain a global perspective than through travel.

-Since we believe in lifelong learning and educating the whole person, Trinity sponsors high-quality off-campus programs in Chicago and abroad, including semesters in Spain, China, Ecuador, the Netherlands, Oman, Paris and Romania.
+Since we believe in lifelong learning and educating the whole person, Trinity sponsors high-quality off-campus programs in Chicago and abroad, including semesters in Spain, Ecuador, the Netherlands, Paris, and Romania.
 We also endorse several other programs offered by arrangement with affiliated institutions.
-Shorter trips to countries such as Israel, South Africa, Jamaica, Italy, China, and France offer students additional study abroad opportunities.

 Experience a new culture.